theAgingApprentice/hexbotCompiler/README.md

 ## Running Code

-Note that at the moment our binaries are located in the src directory rather than the bin directory.
-We'll sort this out later.
+Binaries are located in the bin directory.

-1. Make sure that you are in the src folder
+1. In the console terminal make sure that you are in the bin folder
-2. To run code from the src directory, in a terminal window type ./filename
+2. To run code from the src directory, in a terminal window type ./filename.
+Note that this works for both Windows and OSX.

 ## Testing